thaliaarchi/tty37-docs/unsorted/combined.md

 CONTRL key, as well as the individual key, appear on the keyboard in charcoal grey. \[2.14]

-## Character repeat

-A repeat feature is provided on each key generating a character.
-Further depression of the key beyond its normal stop position causes the associated character to be generated repetitively at the maximum character rate.
-The repeat feature is enabled or disabled by a craftsman. \[2.15]

-Character repeat feature - craftsman adjustable.
-Note: This feature is normally disabled on all keys except the following: space, NEW LINE, BACKSPACE, NULL, DELETE, period (.), hyphen (-), equal (=), underscore (_), colon (:), asterisk (*), character X \[2.04]

 ## Control panel

 The control panel (Figure 7) which is located above the keyboard contains a